sidd-cr7/emergency_classroom_allocation/README.md

-# Classroom Allocation System
+## Classroom Allocation System

-This project is a simple classroom allocation system that automatically assigns a classroom when none has been allocated.

-It filters available classrooms based on specific requirements, such as:
+The Classroom Allocation System is a simple application that automatically assigns a classroom when no room has been allocated manually.
+It helps streamline classroom management by selecting the most suitable room based on specified requirements.

+🚀 Features

+Automatic Classroom Assignment — Allocates a classroom when none is assigned.

+Requirement-Based Filtering — Selects classrooms based on:

 Smart screen availability